On this page

 3. Complete actions in your account

 Once you create an account, complete the list of actions.
-Make sure to complete every section, then submit the application.
+Make sure to complete every section before submitting the application.

 4. Prove your claim